wlwl2/python-notes/packages/index.md

 Python, you can install packages in a local virtualenv/virtualenvwrapper environment.
 Global generally means that you can access commands from any folder on the terminal.
 Local means that packages are installed in a particular folder.
-For Python this is something different compared to node.
+For Python would be the environment folder.
+Global for Python means that it runs from the `C:\Python` folders.
+Local for Python means that it runs from the local environment after running `activate` script (see below).

 ## Install virtualenv and virtualenvwrapper
 [virtualenv](https://virtualenv.pypa.io/en/stable/installation/)